saviodp7/CL_Corrado_Tic-Tac-Toe/README.md

 ### MoveIt

-MoveIt is used for motion planning and collision detection, crucial for controlling the robotic arm’s movements.
+MoveIt is used for motion planning and IK solver crucial for controlling the robotic arm’s movements.

 ### RViz